-Indicator 5.4.2 The Organization makes reasonable attempts to establish and encourage capacity where local goods and services are not available.
+Indicator 5.4.2 The Organization makes reasonable attempts to establish and encourage capacity where local goods, services, processing and value-added facilities are not available.

 Criterion 5.5 The Organization shall demonstrate through its planning and expenditures proportionate to scale, intensity and risk, its commitment to long-term economic viability.